 In this episode, the Sarah Michelle Gellar character meets a monk who tells her to meditate.
-And so she does, in a very realistic depiction of meditation.
+And so she does, in a very realistic depiction.

 As she meditates, Buffy gains insight into reality and learns that Dawn [Michelle Trachtenberg] is not really her sister.
-This is essentially meditation leading to insight.
+This is essentially a practice leading to insight.